ashleytolbert/ashleytolbert/README.md

 #### Hihihi

 - I'm a cybersecurity engineer and technologist with a penchant for written word.
 I spend alot of time writing, reading, and thinking up computational possibilities.
-- Always open to interesting conversations and collaboration - socials are below.
+- Open to interesting conversations and collaboration - socials are below.

 <p align="center">
    <kbd>